-After Dr. Robert’s lecture, Prof. Glen Taylor (recently retired Professor of Scripture and Global Christianity at Wycliffe College) will share a brief response; a general Q&A session will follow, moderated by Prof. Esther Acolatse, Associate Professor of Pastoral Theology and Intercultural Studies at Knox College.
+After Dr. Robert’s lecture, Prof. Glen Taylor (recently retired Professor of Scripture and Global Christianity at Wycliffe College) shares a brief response; a general Q&A session follows, moderated by Prof. Esther Acolatse, Associate Professor of Pastoral Theology and Intercultural Studies at Knox College.

 Walter C. Laidlaw and Robert Laidlaw, the two sons of Robert Laidlaw, established The Robert Laidlaw Memorial Lecture in 1953 by to honour their father by bringing distinguished scholars to Knox College.
 Income from the endowed funds has hosted more than 30 distinguished theologians from Europe, USA and Canada.